heringerAgenor/bravi-technical-assessment/README.md

 Chess Board Storage API lets you store a whole Chess Board using a strong api key security based model.

-This app was built using modern tools in Python ecosystem, those are:
+This app was built using modern tools in Python ecosystem and MongoDB.
+Toolstack:

 - FastAPI
 - Pydantic